dieserobin/image-ranker/OPEN_TODO.md

+## Robinary

+APP

+- fix image folder selection from location other than project root folder
+- timestamp choices for psychometrics
+- Simple reset / reload that restarts the whole thing… should work on loading new directory

+HTML/CSS

+- dark mode
+- larger images
+- click on image as alternative to click on button

 ## Primary

 - Best of four ranking option instead of 1v1.
 - Import corresponding text-prompts for each image.
 - Regularly save the ranking file in case there is some error.

 ## Secondary

 - Undo button.
 - Add loading screen for when a directory with a lot of images is loaded in.
 - Automatically annotate/describe/generate text prompts for the images using a (multi-modal) vision model.